Sheikh Mujibur Rahman: Bibliography

-Mujib is today celebrated as a political diarist.
-He kept a diary during his early political career in the 1940s and 50s.
+Sheikh Mujib kept a diary during his early political career in the 1940s and 50s.
 This diary was translated into English by Fakrul Alam and published as The Unfinished Memoirs.
 The book was published in both India and Pakistan by Penguin Books and Oxford University Press respectively.
 The book has since been translated into French, Spanish, Korean, Arabic, and many other languages.
 (Note: Multiple references:)

 Mujib also started writing his autobiography while in prison between 1967 and 1969; this diary was published in Bengali as The Prison Diaries.
 Mujib wrote a travelogue of his visits to China during the 1950s.
 This travelogue was published as the book The New China as I Saw.